MDCedeno/ai-powered-grading-system/README.md

 - **v1.1.0** - Added AI-powered analytics
 - **v1.2.0** - Enhanced user interface and responsive design

+## 👨‍💻 About the Author

+This project was developed by [Your Name], a passionate software developer with a focus on educational technology and web development.
+The system demonstrates expertise in full-stack PHP development, database design, and user experience design.

 ---

 **Built with ❤️ for educational excellence**